kpvdr/wheedle/README.md

 `${HOME}/.local/opt/wheedle/data` before the application can run.

 ## Stopping
-Use ctrl+C or send a TERM signal.
+When running using `make run`, use `ctrl+C` or send a `TERM` signal.
+If running in a container, use `make stop-image`.

 ## Troubleshooting
 Error | Possible cause
 ------|---------------
-`ServiceConnectionError` | Either or both the Stagger and Bodega services could not be reached.
+`ServiceConnectionError` | Either or both the Stagger and Bodega services could not be reached from the pollers.
 Check the `BODEGA_URL` and `STAGGER_URL` settings, and make sure that these are running and are accessible on the network from the poller machine.
 `TokenNotFoundError` | The GitHub token file was not found.
 See Requirements above.